xamidev/xamidev/README.md

 ### 🏴‍☠️ Do what you want cause a pirate is free, you are a Pirate!

-Free and open-source software advocate.
+Libre software advocate; privacy & cybersecurity enthusiast; low-level development enjoyer.
 Check out my [canary](CANARY.md) for contact information and PGP.